 - involve everybody concerned

-- look at how everybody involved thinks about how they get on.
+- look at how everybody involved thinks about their interactions and relationships

 In marital therapy, a therapist or pair of therapists meet with a married or committed couple, so that they can work on their problems together.
-The therapy might deal with problems between the partners or stresses that both partners are facing (i.e. loss of a child).
+The therapy might deal with problems between the partners, or stresses that both partners are facing.

 Cognitive analytical therapy (CAT)